 Finally, time to close up the system.
-The B+ & B- leads (the dashed red line) travel between the bottom circuit board and the remaining “center” RF shield, and weave through the upper corner around the button support posts, where they connect to the charging board and kill switch under the Nomad’s bottom board.
+The B+ & B- wires (the dashed red line) travel between the bottom circuit board and the remaining “center” RF shield, and weave through the upper corner around the button support posts, where they connect to the charging board and kill switch under the Nomad’s bottom board.

-The Vin & GND leads (the dashed blue line) travel from the DC jack’s legs under the Nomad’s top circuit board (pinned to the shell by a few small strips of tape), around the LCD, and out from the bottom corner near the contrast dial.
+The Vin & GND wires (the dashed blue line) travel from the DC jack’s legs under the Nomad’s top circuit board (pinned to the shell by a few small strips of tape), around the LCD, and out from the bottom corner near the contrast dial.
 From here, they travel back up to the top of the back half, where they wrap under the Nomad’s back board to connect to the charging circuit board’s input.

-I left just enough slack in the DC power leads (the blue line) for the two halves of the Nomad to be opened along the bottom seam and lay flat.
+I left just enough slack in the DC power wires (the blue line) for the two halves of the Nomad to be opened along the bottom seam and lay flat.
 This extra wire just tucks into the side when the shell closes.